-Total Credits 45-49
+Total Credits 45-49 iotal Ci cuits 77 7/

 Students who complete the Tribal Gaming Management Certificate should be able to:

 - Use and apply business concepts in the Tribal regulatory field. - Know current practices, principles and issues related to Tribal law, the role of the Tribes and their justice systems, specific to the gaming environment - Use training and education to seek employment or advance in current employment in Tribal gamingrelated fields.